Thomas Dongan, 2nd Earl of Limerick: Death

-He lived in London for the last years of his life and died on 14 December 1715 at the age of 81.
+Dongan lived in London for the last years of his life and died a poor man and without direct heirs on 14 December 1715 at the age of 81.
+In his will, dated 1713, he wished that he be buried with expenses not to exceed £100, and bequeathed the remainder of his estate to his niece, the wife of Colonel Nugent, who later became Marshal of France.
+Dongan's titles became extinct upon his death.
 He was buried in Old St. Pancras churchyard, London.